Directors of G.A.T.E.WAYS

 Angela Hewasiribaddana came to the G.A.T.E.WAYS team as a program and social media co-ordinator, combining her loves of education and Web 2.0/3.0!
 Before this, she worked as a primary school teacher (in both mainstream and Montessori environments), as a tutor and in education support, as a governess in rural New South Wales and as an English teacher in South Korea and Japan.
 She has also worked as a freelance content developer.
 Ang began her involvement with G.A.T.E.WAYS in 2012 and is best known for her recurring role as the DinoMites club leader at Alphington Brainwaves (formerly at Ivanhoe).
 She is eager to see gifted and talented students continue their trajectories into greatness, wherever their strengths and interests lie!

-Kelly Driver joined the G.A.T.E.WAYS team as the Sydney-based coordinator in 2014.
-Prior to that Kelly was working at Port Melbourne Primary School as a teacher responsible for Extension Learning, including offering G.A.T.E.WAYS programs for her gifted and talented students.
+Kelly Driver joined the G.A.T.E.WAYS team as the Sydney-based coordinator in 2014 after coordinating G.A.T.E.WAYS programs for her gifted and talented students.
 Prior to that she has had numerous leading teacher roles working with extension learners in public, independent and international schools.
-Kelly completed a Double Degree at Q.U.T in Brisbane in Primary and Secondary Education, specialising in English as a Second Language (ESL)., and is currently doing her honours' year in Psychology.
-She has been teaching for 13 years in both secondary and primary schools across Brisbane, Sydney, Melbourne, and in an International School in Japan.
+Kelly completed a Double Degree at Q.U.T in Brisbane in Primary and Secondary Education and is currently completing her honours' year in Educational Psychology.
+She has thirteen years' teaching experience across Brisbane, Sydney, Melbourne, and in an international school in Japan.
 Kelly speaks Japanese and was team leader on the series of the Obento Japanese textbooks published for high school students across Australia.
-Kelly is a passionate teacher and, being fresh out of the classroom, understands the value and importance of providing challenging learning opportunities for Gifted and Talented children.
-G.A.T.E.WAYS founding Director:
+She has two young boys and a love for thinking creatively!
+Kelly is passionate about partnering with teachers and schools to successfully cater for the needs of gifted and talented learners.
+G.A.T.E.WAYS co-founder:

 was a founding director of G.A.T.E.WAYS.
 In 1994, along with Jill Lawrence, she established G.A.T.E.WAYS in Melbourne Australia, an organisation that is now a highly respected provider of programs to meet the special educational needs of gifted and talented students.
 Win has two gifted sons, now in their forties, one who works in Dubai and the other in the United States.
 Win retired on June 30, 2016, and is now looking forward to lots of travel as well as working on G.A.T.E.WAYS Publications and International programs.